pavel-zeman/uubookkit-ext/README.md

 Other features:
 - Quick search field at the top of the page supporting fulltext search of the page titles
+- Spellcheck is enabled in rich text editor in edit mode
+- Mouse click in edit mode results in a mouse click of any visible pencil icon, which effectively opens current section for editing
 - Menu
   - Long names in menu do not wrap (full name is displayed by moving cursor over a menu item)
   - Width of left pane can be resized using drag & drop.